Joe Gibbs: Motocross

+Game Plan for Life

+He founded Game Plan for Life in 2009, an evangelical Christian witnessing organization.
+In 2017, the organization funded the establishment of a Southeastern Baptist Theological Seminary campus in the Nash Correctional Institution prison in Nashville, North Carolina.

 Personal life

-Gibbs currently resides in Charlotte, North Carolina, with his wife, the former Patricia Escobar.
-Pat Escobar Gibbs is of Mexican American descent.
-They had two sons, J. D. Gibbs and Coy Gibbs, and eight grandchildren.
-J. D. and his wife, Melissa, had four sons: Jackson, Miller, Jason, and Taylor.
-Coy Gibbs and wife Heather have three sons Ty, Case, Jet, and daughter Elle.
-In January 2007, Gibbs revealed that Taylor was diagnosed with leukemia, adding that his grandson had undergone surgery and received chemotherapy treatments.
-Gibbs is a devout Christian.
-His son J.D. died on January 11, 2019, after a long battle with neurological brain disease diagnosed in 2015, while his other son, Coy, died in his sleep on November 5, 2022.
+Gibbs became a Baptist at the age of nine.
+He currently resides in Charlotte, North Carolina, with his wife Patricia, who is of Mexican descent.
+They had two sons, J. D. Gibbs and Coy Gibbs, and eight grandchildren, including Ty Gibbs.
+His son J. D. died on January 11, 2019, after a long battle with neurological brain disease diagnosed in 2015, while his other son, Coy, died in his sleep on November 6, 2022.
 His grandsons Jackson and Ty both work for his team.
-Jackson played College football at UCLA and Appalachian State.
+Jackson played college football at UCLA and Appalachian State, and Miller also played football at Appalachian State.
 Jackson is currently a pit crew member for Christopher Bell in the NASCAR Cup Series.
 Ty drives the No. 54 in the NASCAR Cup Series for JGR.
 Ty won the 2021 ARCA Menards Series championship and the 2022 NASCAR Xfinity Series championship.
+Gibbs became a limited partner of Harris Blitzer Sports & Entertainment (HBSE) upon their investment in Joe Gibbs Racing in 2023.